-Understanding of rules for Prepositions is important for candidates appearing for competitive exams.
-Almost all the exams such as Bank exam, SSC exam, RRB exam, Insurance exam or any other government exam have a separate section for the English Language in both objective and descriptive paper.
+Understanding rules of Prepositions is essential for candidates appearing for competitive exams.
+Almost all the Government exams such as Bank, SSC, RRB, Insurance, etc. have a separate section for the English Language, in both the objective as well as the descriptive paper.

-Candidates must be well aware of Preposition rules so as to use different prepositions correctly in a sentence without making any grammatical error in the exam.
-This can help score good marks in the examination as well as improve fluency in English.
+Candidates must be well aware of Preposition rules to use different prepositions correctly in a sentence without making any grammatical errors in the exam.
+Being abreast with the rules for prepositions can help candidates score good marks in the examination, as well as improve their fluency in English.

-Prepositions are used to indicate the relationship of a noun or pronoun to something.
+Prepositions in the English language indicate the relationship of a noun or pronoun to something.
 When using a preposition, it is necessary to have the subject and verb before it and should be followed by a noun.
-Never follow a preposition with a Verb.
+Never follow a preposition with a verb.

 Candidates preparing for competitive exams can check the given links for preparation: